MaoZiming/papers/5-security/51-access-control.md

         * If opponent fiddles with the data in transit, decrypt the hash and repeating the hashing operation on data, find mismatch

 ### Digital Signatures

+* Digital signature is one example of encrypting with private key, decrypting with public key.
+It is different from Public Key Infrastructure, where you encrypt with public key and decrypt with private key.

 **Digital signatures** are a cryptographic technique that ensures the authenticity and integrity of a message or file.
 Here's how they work: